NHL-leading Bruins beat Isles at Coliseum

-The good feelings came off the ice on Saturday for the Islanders.

-Four-time Stanley Cup-winner Butch Goring had his No. 91 retired and Gov. Andrew Cuomo announced the team would play all potential playoff games this season and all home games next season at NYCB Live’s Nassau Coliseum before moving to the new arena at Belmont Park.
+The game action lasted 60 minutes, just part of a long day at NYCB’s Nassau Coliseum that also included the jersey retirement ceremony of Butch Goring’s No. 91 and Gov. Andrew Cuomo’s announcement the Islanders will vacate Barclays Center to play all potential playoff games this season and all games next season at the venerable barn as they await their new building at Belmont Park.

+But the NHL-leading Bruins made short work of the slow-starting Islanders, who lost 4-0 on Saturday before a sellout crowd of 13,917 that grew increasingly quiet over the course of the afternoon.

+“They just started the game much better than we did,” said Cal Clutterbuck, who logged 10:08 in his first game since Patrice Bergeron’s skate blade slashed his left wrist at Boston on Dec.
+19. “They were ready to start.
+We kind of stumbled out of the gate.
+Trying to dig ourselves out of a hole like that against a team like that is not really a recipe for success.
+There’s no need to get more philosophical than that.”

-On the ice, the NHL-leading Bruins stifled the Islanders, 4-0, marking the third time in nine games they have been shut out and the fifth time this season.
-The Islanders went 0-for-6 on the power play.
+The Islanders (35-21-8), in the Eastern Conference’s first wild-card spot, were shut out for the third time in nine games and for the fifth time this season.

-The Islanders (35-21-8) had a 2-0-2 streak broken as they battle to maintain a playoff position in the Eastern Conference.

-Semyon Varlamov made 25 saves while Tuukka Rask stopped 25 shots for the Bruins (41-13-12) for his fourth shutout this season.
+The Bruins (41-13-12) took a 2-0 lead just 13:10 into the game and Tuukka Rask made 25 saves for his fourth shutout this season.
+That included needing to make just seven stops on the Islanders’ six failed power-play chances.

-One plus for the Islanders was having key cogs Andy Greene and Cal Clutterbuck both back in the lineup.

-Greene only missed one game — Thursday night’s 3-2 overtime loss at St. Louis — after appearing to injure his left shoulder or arm in Tuesday night’s 4-3 overtime loss to the visiting Rangers.
-Clutterbuck had not played since the skate blade of the Bruins’ Patrice Bergeron slashed his left wrist at Boston on Dec.
-19.
+“They did a great job clearing our first chance,” captain Anders Lee said.
+“We had some good first looks and they either blocked it or found the rebound and got it down [ice].
+We’ve got to be able to find those secondary opportunities and chances.”

+The Islanders also lost 3-2 in overtime on the road Thursday night to the Stanley Cup-champion Blues, who beat the Bruins in seven games in the final.
+The Islanders only had four combined shots in the last two periods of that defeat and were limited to 12 shots in the first two periods on Saturday.

+“The past two games are the best two teams in the league, really,” defenseman Scott Mayfield said.
+“I think [the Bruins] are ready for the playoffs.
+We saw that today and we saw what we need to do to be ready for that level.
+That’s what it’s going to take the rest of the year and into the postseason.”

-The Bruins took a 1-0 lead at 4:30 of the first period when David Pastrnak scored his 47th from the right as Varlamov was knocked out of the play by Bergeron.
-The Islanders, though, wisely opted not to challenge since Greene tripped Bergeron into the goalie with his skate blade.
+The Bruins took a 1-0 lead at 4:30 of the first period when David Pastrnak scored his 47th from the right boards.
+Semyon Varlamov (25 saves) was knocked out of the play by Bergeron but the Islanders opted not to challenge for goalie interference because Greene’s stick had tripped Bergeron.

 Defenseman Matt Grzelcyk made it 2-0 at 13:10 of the first when his shot from the left point hit defenseman Johnny Boychuk’s leg in the high slot and deflected past Varlamov.